 Fish oil is a popular way to get this important nutrient, but it isn’t the only way.
-Surprisingly, coconut oil is rich in omega-3 fatty acids.
+Surprisingly, coconut oil is rich in omega-3.
 Not to mention, it also contains medium-chain triglycerides (MCT’s), which can improve memory.
 That means it has the potential to reverse and prevent Alzheimer’s.

 Folate is a must for pregnant women.
 It has been shown to protect against neural tube defects in the fetus, which is why a folic acid supplement is always recommended by OBGYN’s at the first prenatal appointment.
 It turns out, folate is good for mental health too, making it a supplement that everyone can take.

 Taking the synthetic form of folate, or folic acid, is one way to get more folate in your diet, but the best way is to ingest folate in the food you eat.
 A few foods that are high in folic acid include: